BookStackApp/website/content/blog/bookstack-release-v21-05.md

 ![Tags in Search Example](/images/2021/05/tags-in-search.png)

-They are shown below the content preview, with a more muted design to prevent them from being to distracting when parsing the search results.
+They are shown below the content preview, with a more muted design to prevent them from being too distracting when parsing the search results.
 Thanks to [@burnoutberni](https://github.com/BookStackApp/BookStack/pull/2487) for an initial implementation of this feature.

 ### LDAP User Avatar Import

-When using LDAP for authentication, you can now specify an attribute for fetching a JPEG user avatar.
+When using LDAP for authentication, you can now specify an attribute for fetching a JPEG user avatar image.
 This is done via a `LDAP_THUMBNAIL_ATTRIBUTE` in your `.env` like so:

 ```bash
 LDAP_THUMBNAIL_ATTRIBUTE=jpegphoto
 ```

-BookStack will import and use this thumbnail data as the user avatar upon login or registration if that user doesn't have an exsiting avatar image set.
+BookStack will import and use this thumbnail data as the user avatar upon login or registration if that user doesn't have an existing avatar image set.
 Thanks to [@jasonhoule](https://github.com/BookStackApp/BookStack/pull/2320) for providing the pull request with the initial implementation of this feature.